A liturgical resource of the Catholic Archdiocese of Melbourne

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-The Church holds that works of mercy are among the obligations that all Christians have.
-The spiritual works of mercy include‘instructing, advising, consoling, comforting … forgiving and bearing wrongs patiently’.
-The corporal (bodily) works of mercy include ‘feeding the hungry, sheltering the homeless, clothing the naked, visiting the sick and imprisoned … burying the dead’ and ‘giving alms to the poor’ (CCC, §2447).
+For the Church, works of mercy are among the obligations that all Christians must have.
+The spiritual works of mercy include ‘instructing, advising, consoling, comforting … forgiving and bearing wrongs patiently’; the corporal (bodily) works of mercy include ‘feeding the hungry, sheltering the homeless, clothing the naked, visiting the sick and imprisoned … burying the dead’ and ‘giving alms to the poor’ (CCC, §2447).

 Symbols and images

-The quest for material comfort and security can be a cause of distraction from what is really important.
-We so easily get caught up with acquiring ‘things’ rather than attitudes and values.
+The quest for material comfort and security can distract us from what is truly important.
+We become so easily preoccupied with acquiring ‘things’ rather than attitudes and values.
 Pope John Paul II has said:

 It is not wrong to want to live better; what is wrong is a style of life which is presumed to be better when it is directed towards ‘having’ rather than ‘being’.